{

 Primeng button Angular tutorials|p-button examples

-This post covers an How to add primeng button to Angular component with examples.
+This post covers an How to add primeng button component to Angular App with examples.

 First, see this tutorial on how to Integrate primeng into Angular for doing the below things.